Deployment (container)

 2025-03-27 09:29:52,639 INFO success: eldoc entered RUNNING state, process has stayed up for > than 30 seconds (startsecs)

-To access more detailed logs, please navigate to the folder, that was mounted to /local/logs directory (see start container command).
+To access more detailed logs, navigate to the folder that was mounted to /local/logs directory (see start container command).

 Updating elDoc system